Superlative accepts open submissions, runs monthly feature competitions, and annual competitions.

 - Simultaneous submissions are accepted, but please let us know if your work is accepted elsewhere.

-- We respond to every submission, and aim to do so within 1-3 months.
+- We respond to every submission, and aim to do so within 1-3 months, or within 2 weeks of the closing deadline for monthly feature competitions.

 - We encourage transgressive and experimental work.